key-r-code/CingIsBelieving/README.md

 # CingIsBelieving

 This repo is my C playground.
-Contains a bunch of different small programs I've written while (trying) learning C.